 Permit Framingham: Plan - Build - Grow

-Become part of the Permit Framingham: Plan – Build – Grow movement by locating and growing your business or company in Framingham.
-The Permit Framingham process will serve as a valuable tool for anyone pursuing a residential, commercial, and/or industrial development within the Town.
+Become part of the Permit Framingham: Plan - Build - Grow initiative by building your project or growing your business in Framingham.

 Stage one helps an Applicant generate an idea for a project, gain a better understanding of what can be done on the site, and learn the steps required.
-During Stage One a meeting will be held with the Director of Community & Economic Development and the Planning Board Administrator to discuss possible options available for the property.
+During Stage One a meeting will be held with the Planning Board Administrator and Building Commissioner to discuss possible options available for the property.
 If an Applicant already has a project idea for a site, this stage may be skipped.

 Stage Two allows Applicants that have an identified property, preliminary documentation regarding the property, and basic site plans and/or architectural plans to meet with the Technical Review Team (TRT) to determine which licenses and permits are required.
 The TRT will provide comments and clearly layout the necessary process for each license and permit.

-Stage Four is the review process to obtain the necessary licenses and permits applied for through the proper Permit Granting Authority (PGA).
-Once the appropriate PGA has deemed an application(s) from stage three complete, supporting staff of the specific PGA will provide a clear timetable and the explanation for the process.
+Stage Four is the review process to obtain the necessary licenses and permits applied for through the proper Permit Granting Authority.
+Once the appropriate page.
+A has deemed an application(s) from stage three complete, supporting staff of the specific page.
+A will provide a clear timetable and the explanation for the process.

 Stage Five is the construction phase of the project.
-This stage will require an Applicant to work closely with the Building & Wire Department, Fire Department, and the respective Permit Granting Authority (PGA).
+This stage will require an Applicant to work closely with the Building and Wire Department, Fire Department, and the respective Permit Granting Authority.